raspiblitz/raspiblitz/alternative.platforms/amd64/README.md

 With the base box built, you can start a development environment with `vagrant up` and login with `vagrant ssh`.

+You will need to connect a virtual data drive to the RaspiBlitzVM ... todo so:
+- make sure VM is stopped: use command `off` when within VM or from outside `vagrant halt`
+- no open the VirtualBox Manager GUI and use `change` on the RaspiBlitzVM
+- Go to the `mass storage` section and add a second disc as `primary slave` to the already existing controller
+- create a new dynamic VDI with around 900GB .. choose as storage path for the VDI an external drive if you dont have that much space on your laptop.
+- now start the VM again with `vagrant up` and `vagrangt ssh` to run thru the setup process

 **Note**